nodesman/couchbase-mobile-portal/md-docs/ready/guides/faq.md

       ```

     - With user authentication, you can verify that the user has access to those documents by issuing a GET `http://{user}:{password}@localhost:4984/{db}/_changes?include_docs=true` and checking if they are present in the response.

+### Can I specify the order in which documents get replicated?

+As a distributed system, Couchbase Mobile can't preserve ordering of updates, nor can it provide transactions.

+A common scenario where this has to be handled specifically is when a document (doc A) references another one (doc B).
+If you're writing reactive code that updates the UI (or other dependent state) as documents change, then your app will be eventually-consistent.
+In the case you describe, if a leaf document hasn't been pulled yet, your code will see an empty document at first; then when the leaf arrives, you'll update it with the pulled revision and display the correct data.